 How can I adapt to physical changes?

 “Comparing yourself to your younger you doesn’t serve you, it is an obscene robber of joy,” says Lisa.
-Hear, hear.
+In other words, it’s very bad news for your emotional health.
 “Instead, celebrate what your wonderful unique body has done for you and re-frame the inevitable physical changes.

 “Practice self acceptance and kindness, and spend a few minutes with your physical self asking what it needs: More water?
 More exercise?
 More meditation?
 Keep taking baby steps to connection.”